jg-lopes/Classical-ML/README.md

 ## 4. Gaussian Mixture Models (GMM)

-Implementation of the Expectation-Maximization algorithm from scratch enabling the creation of GMMs
+Implementation of the Expectation-Maximization (EM) algorithm from scratch enabling the creation of GMMs

 **Application 1:** Sex detection from weight distribution (toy example)